-I jumped online looking for suggestions to take on this monumental task.
-I found some really good advice I can put to good use.
+So I jumped online looking for suggestions to help with this monumental task.

-As you know, I am a list maker, so I found it useful to make a list of tasks I want to complete and then prioritize them.
+As you know, I am a list maker, so I created a

-A. Things I want to keep but shouldn’t be in the house while we are trying to sell it.
+A. My first list of things to keep includes everything I want to keep but shouldn’t be in the house while we are trying to sell it.

-For things on this list, I decided to start packing boxes right away.
-I will be sure to wrap pictures with glass frames in heavy duty Foam Wrap Cushioning Sheets.
+Be sure to wrap pictures with glass frames in heavy-duty Foam Wrap Cushioning Sheets.

 Tips on packing boxes:

-• Take a picture of the inside of each box before you close it.
-This will give you a general idea of what is in it.
+- Take a picture of the inside of each box before you close it.
+This will give you a general idea of what’s in it.

-B. Things I want to keep and will leave in the house until we move.
+B. My second list is things I want to keep and will leave in the house until we actually move.

-Remember, DON’T SAVE STUFF FOR YOUR CHILDREN, unless they tell you to.
+Important Tip: DON’T SAVE YOUR STUFF FOR YOUR CHILDREN unless they tell you to.

 We have been more than happy to store all of our children’s childhood treasures until they had their own homes and would come and get their stuff.

 I can hardly write that with a straight face.
 THEY ARE NOT GOING TO COME to TAKE ANYTHING.
-But you can try.
+But you can go ahead and try.

 Find a place that you don’t need for living right now and start a pile for each child.
 As you declutter the rest of the house, these piles will grow.

-What is too good to throw away but you just don’t have any use for anymore?
+Now you need to decide what is too good to throw away, but you just don’t have any use for anymore?

-Of course, there are many items that are worth donating but not trying to sell.
-You will recognize these items when you see them.
+Of course, there are lots of items and clothing that are worth donating but not worth much if you were to sell them.

 More importantly, when you or a family member start searching for something they think they have lost, you will have a list of inventory to check!

 How about all of the things you kept for your kids because you were sure they would want them when they left home?